 We are most grateful to Anderson Strathern Solicitors and SCOLAG for their ongoing support.

-I am currently a law student both Scots and English law.
+I am currently a 4th year Scots and English law student.
 I have an interest in both human rights and public law.
 My hobbies are mostly public speaking related and I compete nationally in debating, model United Nations, and mooting.
 Outside of my studies I enjoy rugby, whisky and cheese.
 I am also partial to awkward British humour like the hit show The Thick of It.
 My favourite film is the effortlessly beautiful Slow West.

-I am currently in my third year of the dual qualifying degree in Scots and English law.
-I have always had a passion for English (I’m probably that annoying person who’s constantly correcting your grammar), hence my interest in the Student Law Review which can combine this with my legal studies.
-I am a member of the university choir, I adore cooking and I like to dabble in baking.
+I am currently in my fourth and final year of the dual qualifying degree in Scots and English law.
+I have always had a passion for English, hence my interest in the Student Law Review which can combine this with my legal studies.
+I run a blog in my free time, I love to read (mainly fantasy and romance), and I am always cooking.

-I'm a third year law student, currently studying competition and taxation law.
-This is my second year as part of the DSLR.
+I am currently a fourth year Scots Law student studying Employment Law and Law in Practice in my first semester.
+This is my third year as part of the Dundee Student Law Review.
 I decided to join as it would allow me to combine my passion for writing with my law degree.
 Outwith university I love to travel.
-After Christmas I will be doing a semester abroad at James Cook University in Australia.
+I studied abroad at James Cook University in Townsville (Australia) from February to June 2017.
+I would definitely recommend studying abroad to anyone interested.

 Volume III of the Dundee Student Law Review is dedicated to Sam Morton.
 He has been involved with the Law Review since its inception, his thought provoking article “Of Wigs and Gowns” a highlight of Volume I. Sadly, Sam, having been elected a Managing Editor for this publication, has been unwell forcing him to withdraw his position.
 The entire editorial team is wishing him a speedy recovery and dedicate Volume III to him, his friendship and his unstoppable wit.